elllie/bytesizecs/index.md

 [Matt Lepinski](https://www.ncf.edu/directory/listing/matthew-lepinski/) is an Associate Professor of Computer Science at New College of Florida.
 Matt's research specializes in cryptography and Internet security, but his favorite course to teach is New College's introductory programming course.

 Ellie handles most of the production work for Byte Size.
-Matt creates most of the supplementary worksheets.
+Matt creates most of the supplementary materials.

 Music produced by [Emma Solloway](https://soundcloud.com/emmp3).